 Will you come to our office or are all meetings virtual?

 Most of our meetings will be virtual/remote.
-However, in certain circumstances your Fractional CFO will be able to attend important meetings that are determined prior to engagement.
+However, in certain circumstances, your Fractional CFO will be able to attend important on-site meetings with proper notice.